gerhansquad/salah-app/README.md

 Run this once at the beginning to install required dependancies

 `npm i cordova -g`
-If you don't already have cordova, run this command once at the beginning to install it
+If you don't already have Cordova, run this command once at the beginning to install it globally

 `cordova platform add android`
 Run this once at the beginning to install the development tools for Android